The 5 Pillars Of Rapid Email List Growth

 On Blogging Wizard’s confirmation page, we link to another page which contains all of the lead magnets.
 It’s then mentioned again in the welcome email we send out.

-They’re hosted using my CDN, but you could use Dropbox or Google Drive as an alternative.
+They’re hosted using a CDN, but you could use Dropbox or Google Drive as an alternative.

 Add category targeted opt-in forms to your content.

 You could go with sidebar opt-in forms, after post forms, popovers or scrolling opt-in forms.

 The choice is yours, but only the relevant opt-in forms should appear across each of your categories.

 I recommend using a list building plugin like Thrive Leads for this and here’s how:

 Simply create a new group of opt-in forms for each of your categories – then once a reader lands on a category, they’ll only see opt-in forms offering lead magnets that are related to the topic they’re reading.